Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Analysis of probabilistic feature formation

-In the patterning process, a pixel for a feature on a photoresist is formed if the density of deprotected polymer exceeds a certain threshold $\tau$ at the development process \cite{gallatin2005, latypov2020}.
-Thus, the probability for the generation of a pixel at a given position $\bm{x}$ is given by
+In the patterning process, a pixel on a photoresist is formed if the density of the deprotected polymer exceeds a certain threshold $\tau$ at the development process \cite{gallatin2005, latypov2020}.
+Thus, the probability of generating a pixel at a given position $\bm{x}$ is given by